 A Sermon on Acts 7:42-50Read more

-44“Our fathers had the tent of witness in the wilderness, just as he who spoke to Moses directed him to make it, according to the pattern that he had seen.
-45Our fathers in turn brought it in with Joshua when they dispossessed the nations that God drove out before our fathers.
-So it was until the days of David, who found favor in the sight of God and asked to find a dwelling place for the God of Jacob.
-But it was Solomon who built a house for him.
-Yet the Most High does not dwell in houses made by hands, as the prophet says,
+44“Our fathers had the tabernacle of testimony in the wilderness, just as He who spoke to Moses directed him to make it according to the pattern which he had seen.
+45Our fathers in turn received it, and they also brought it in with Joshua upon dispossessing the nations that God drove out from our fathers, until the time of David.
+46David found favor in God’s sight, and asked that he might find a dwelling place for the house of Jacob.
+47But it was Solomon who built a house for Him.
+48However, the Most High does not dwell in houses made by human hands; as the prophet says:

-“‘Heaven is my throne,
+49‘Heaven is My throne,

-What kind of house will you build for me, says the Lord,
+What kind of house will you build for Me?’ says the Lord,